junxit/us-congress-bills-115/metadata.md

 - 2018-09-27 — On passage Passed without objection. (text: CR H9138; text of amendment in the nature of a substitute: CR H9138-9139)
 - 2018-09-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9138; text of amendment in the nature of a substitute: CR H9138-9139)
 - 2018-09-27 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-09-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.